Sage-Bionetworks-IT/organizations-infra/README.md

 __Note__: master-profile is a profile that can assume the account's `organizations-admin` role

+Refer to [Org-Formation Overview](./org-formation/README.md) for a summary of what org-formation deploys.

 ### sceptre

 * create a python 3.x [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)